 The general consensus is that, the DMC story/plotline hasn’t been the focus of the franchise since the very beginning.
 I partially do agree with the sentiment, in that it doesn’t have a complex story with many twists and turns, but I also feel that there is more to story-telling and inducing emotions than just telling a complex story.
 Let’s also not forget that we live in an era where everything needs to be transparent for a majority of the consumers to be able to grasp certain things.

-Players might remember how going up against Vergil in DMC3 was not just intimidating, but also adrenaline pumping at the same time.
-Defeating the first boss with so much effort (For newcomers) and seeing Vergil, a man of very few words, decimate the same exact boss in one slice of the sword instilled a sense of fear as well as thrill while going up against him for the first time which also set the bar for each encounter with him, up to the final showdown.
+Players might remember how going up against Vergil in DMC3 was not just terrifying, but also adrenaline pumping at the same time.
+Defeating the first boss (Hell Vanguard) with so much effort and seeing Vergil, a man of very few words, decimate the same exact boss in one slice of the sword instilled a sense of fear as well as thrill while going up against him for the first time which also set the bar for each encounter with him, up to the final showdown.

 The story of DMC5 follows a similar pattern, although not nearly as intense, while also dropping in lots of easter eggs and throwbacks to previous titles.
 Even the reboot gets some nods here and there.
 Not spoiling much, but it is a story about Nero proving his worth and Dante finally going past just accepting his heritage.
 If DMC3 was Dante’s Awakening, then DMC5 is Dante’s Maturation (for the lack of a better word).
 Yes, the story beats have been executed in the most Devil May Cry-esque way possible, but I feel that’s the whole point.
 It’s the simple reasons in life that sometimes spark the most drastic of emotions.